 In 1991, my 9 year old son worked his way up in a local football team to become centre forward.
 He was good at it.
 He came back very upset one Saturday saying that he had been moved to left back.
 It transpired that the reason his coach had done this was to show the forwards what the game looked like from the point of view of the defence so that they would develop informed expectations of their defenders.
 I notice in television documentaries on the army that part of the training of young officers involves their being placed under the command of ruthless sergeants under strenuous tests of endurance.
 Thus they become qualified to command those who will later be under them to do likewise.

 Some years ago, the Prime Minister, John Major, claimed that he knew what it was like to be unemployed.
 He thought this somehow qualified him to govern the unemployed and tell them what to do.
 As I understood it, he was a teenager at the time he experienced his unemployment.
 I am his age.
 When I was 16, I did not have a job, but the idea of signing on never occurred to me.
-A teenager supporting himself is a world away from a middle aged man supporting an established family and home.
+A teenager supporting himself is a long way from a middle aged man supporting an established family and home.

 The unemployed, although a minority, are now and will remain a significant sector of those the government governs.
 I challenge those in government to demonstrate their qualification and fitness to govern the unemployed by voluntarily limiting their family's expenditure throughout the 12 days of next Christmas (which ever year you are reading this) to the £1.69 per person per day (1994 value) we will be living on.